graphbig/graphBIG/README.md

 BSD license

 ### Version
-1.4
+2.0

 ### Upcoming
-__GraphBIG-GPU__ is on its way now!
-With the upcoming GPU support, GraphBIG will enable the exploration of graph computing on heterogeneous platforms.
+__GraphBIG-GPU__ now has been released!

+The profiling tools of GPU side will be released soon.

 ### Contact us
 Lifeng Nai (lnai3 _at_ gatech.edu)